Holborn Assets Reviews: Financial Nightmare Without A Will

-- Inadequate funds and assets available to guardians of children or step-children under 18 years (until they reach adulthood, assets will be held by a trust).
+- Inadequate funds and assets are available to guardians of children or step-children under 18 years (until they reach adulthood, assets will be held by a trust).

-- Struggling with banks, utility companies, property sales and other third parties for settlements– leaving your family in a limbo for years.
+- Struggling with banks, utility companies, property sales and other third parties for settlements– leaving your family in limbo for years.

 - Managing the properties which may include, however not limited to, mortgages, looking into overseas property, inheritance laws (this may differ from each country and jurisdiction).

 - Tax planning, especially if you own significant assets.
 Invest in some valuable tax planning advice to minimise inheritance tax on your death.

 - Change in circumstances, such as getting married, divorced, having children, grandchildren or entitlement to significant assets and finances.

 - Missing out on making financial provisions for carers’ of your pets – so that they will be looked after upon your death.